tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 In this exercise, you'll make a REST call using OpenWeatherMap's [current weather data API endpoint](https://openweathermap.org/current).

 1. If you haven't already done so, download and install the Postman app at [http://www.getpostman.com](https://www.getpostman.com/).
-If you're on a Mac, choose the Mac app.
-If you're on Windows, choose the Windows app.
-2. Start the Postman app.
+2. Start the Postman app (and enjoy the quirky messages that appear while the app loads).
-3. Select **GET** for the method.
+3. If necessary, select **GET** for the method.
 (This is the default.)
-4. Insert the endpoint into the box next to GET: `http://api.openweathermap.org/data/2.5/weather`.
+4. Insert the following endpoint into the box next to GET: `http://api.openweathermap.org/data/2.5/weather`.
-5. Click the **Params** button (to the right of the box where you inserted the endpoint) 3 parameters:
+5. Click the **Params** button (to the right of the box where you inserted the endpoint) and then add the following three parameters.
+You'll need to insert the key into the Param's **key** field and the value into the Param's **value** field:

-    * `zip: 95050`
-    * `units: imperial`
-    * `appid: {your api key}`
+    * key: `zip` / value: `95050`
+    * key: `units` / value: `imperial`
+    * key: `appid`/ value: `APIKEY`

     Customize the `zip` and `appid` values to your own zip code and [OpenWeatherMap API key](docapis_get_auth_keys.html).
+Replace `APIKEY` with your own API key.

     Your Postman UI should look like this:

     <img src="images/postmanopenweatherapi.png" class="medium"/>

 	  When you add these parameters, they will dynamically be added as a query string to the endpoint URI.
 For example, your endpoint will now look like this: `http://api.openweathermap.org/data/2.5/weather?zip=95050&appid=fd4698c940c6d1da602a70ac34f0b147&units=imperial` (but with different query string values).
 Query string parameters appear after the question mark `?` symbol and are separated ampersands `&`.
 The order of query string parameters doesn't matter.

     Many APIs pass the API key in the header rather than as a query string parameter in the request URL.
-If that were the case, you would click the **Headers** tab (below the GET button) and insert the required key-value pairs in the header.
+(If that were the case, you would click the **Headers** tab &mdash; below the GET button &mdash; and insert the required key-value pairs in the header.)

 7. Click **Send**.